JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Asvalayana_3.md

 1\. [^554].
 (He says), 'Memory and reproach and knowledge, faith, and wisdom as the fifth, what is sacrificed, and what is given, and what is studied, and what is done, truth, learning, vow—

-‘The vow which belongs to Agni together with Indra, with Pra<i>g</i>âpati, with the _Ri_shis, with the royal ones among the _Ri_shis, with the Fathers, with the royal ones among the Fathers, with the human beings, with the royal ones among the human beings, with shine, over-shine, after-shine, counter-shine, with gods and men, with Gandharvas and Apsaras, with wild animals and domestic animals,—the vow, belonging to my own self, dwelling in my own self, that is my universal vow.
+‘The vow which belongs to Agni together with Indra, with Pra<i>g</i>âpati, with the <i>Ri</i>shis, with the royal ones among the <i>Ri</i>shis, with the Fathers, with the royal ones among the Fathers, with the human beings, with the royal ones among the human beings, with shine, over-shine, after-shine, counter-shine, with gods and men, with Gandharvas and Apsaras, with wild animals and domestic animals,—the vow, belonging to my own self, dwelling in my own self, that is my universal vow.
 Hereby, O Agni, I become addicted to the universal vow.
 Svâhâ!’

 2\. [^555].
 With (the hymn), ‘Mine, Agni, be vigour’ (Rig-veda X, 128, 1), verse by verse, he should put pieces of wood (on the fire).